Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 Georgia Statute of Limitations on Debt and Debt Collectors

-In the state of Georgia, there are debt collection laws enacted to protect debtors from creditors.
-One of the most important is the statute of limitations which determines how long creditors can pursue legal action towards the collection of an unpaid debt.
+In Georgia, debt collection laws are enacted to protect debtors from creditors.
+One of the most important is the statute of limitations, determining how long creditors can pursue legal action towards collecting an unpaid debt.

-Usually, when creditors are not being paid, they can file a case in court to have a judgment against a debtor.
-If successful, they can legally collect the debt through wage garnishments, or they can seize money or other property and assets.
+Usually, when creditors are not paid, they can file a case in court against a debtor.
+If successful, they can legally collect the debt through wage garnishments, or they can seize bank accounts or other property and assets.

 If you have any problems with debt collection agencies, you need to contact bankruptcy lawyers in Cartersville.
 At the law offices of Bournakis & Mitchell P.C., we provide legal advice and a first-time free consultation on debt relief and other debt collection issues you may have.